remialvado/RiakBundle/README.md

 - fetch, edit and save bucket properties
 - list and count keys inside a bucket
 - console tasks to list and count keys inside a bucket, delete a single key or an entire bucket
+- support for basic searches
+- support for custom search parameters (used by custom Riak Search compilations)

 Roadmap
 -------

-- support for Riak search queries
 - support for Secondary indexes insert and fetch operations
 - support for MapReduce queries for both Javascript and Erlang
 - support for extended bucket configuration (n_val, ...)